pghvlaans/sbotools/README.md

 To make **sbotools3** packages from the master branch, see [sbotools3-git-slackbuild](https://github.com/pghvlaans/sbotools3-git-slackbuild) and follow the instructions in `README`.
 For release **sbotools3**, a SlackBuild is [available](https://slackbuilds.org/repository/15.0/system/sbotools3/) at slackbuilds.org.

 ## Changes
+  * sbocheck: Use --nopull to check for updated SlackBuilds without updating the tree

 * 1.1 - 2024-11-03
   * Bugfix: incorrect variable name caused sboupgrade to rebuild when unneeded.